$p$-Means of Convex Bodies: Sharpening Relations and Structural Properties: Abstract

 \section{Abstract}

-In light of the log-Brunn-Minkowski conjecture, various attempts have been made to define the geometric mean of convex bodies.
-Many of these constructions are fairly complex and/or fail to satisfy some natural properties one would expect of such a mean.
-We remedy this by providing a new geometric mean that is both technically simple and inherits all the natural properties expected.

-To improve our understanding of potential geometric mean definitions, we first study general $p$-means of convex bodies, with the usual definition extended to two series ranging over all $p$ in the extended reals.
-We characterize their equality cases and obtain (in almost all instances tight) inequalities that quantify how well these means approximate each other.
-As a corollary, we establish that every Minkowski centered body is equidistant from all its $p$-symmetrizations with respect to the Banach-Mazur distance.
+We study general $p$-means of convex bodies, extending the classical definitions by W.~J.~Firey via support and gauge functions to two families ranging over all $p \in [-\infty,\infty]$.
+For values of $p$ beyond the classical ranges, we show that $p$-means of polytopes are again polytopes, yielding simpler structural descriptions.
+Using a natural characterization of dilates of convex bodies based on their boundary structure, we characterize the equality cases between the two types of $p$-means for the same $p$-value.
+Extending recent results on standard mean-symmetrizations of convex bodies, we further establish (in almost all instances tight) inequalities quantifying how well arbitrary $p$-means of convex bodies approximate each other.
+These bounds lead to characterizations and sharp stability results for the equality cases between $p$-means for different $p$-values.
+As a corollary, every Minkowski centered convex body is equidistant from all its $p$-symmetrizations with respect to the Banach--Mazur distance.

-Finally, we show that our geometric mean satisfies all the properties considered in recent literature and extend this list with some properties regarding symmetrization and asymmetry.